House lawmakers ask Apple, Amazon, Facebook and Google to turn over trove of records in antitrust probe

-The requests sent by Democrats and Republicans on the House Judiciary Committee ask the companies to share detailed information about their internal operations, including copies of key communications between top-level executives about potential merger targets and records related to “any prior investigation” they have faced on competition grounds.
+The requests sent by Democrats and Republicans on the House Judiciary Committee ask the companies to share detailed information about their internal operations, including financial data about their products and services, private discussions about potential merger targets and records related to “any prior investigation” they have faced on competition grounds.

-With Google, for example, Democratic and Republican lawmakers are seeking a fuller understanding of the company’s decades-long efforts to build an dominant footprint in search and advertising.

-They’ve asked Google’s parent company, Alphabet, to turn over internal emails and other records related to its prior mergers, such as its purchase of YouTube, along with documents they’ve turned over to other governments in connection with previous antitrust investigations of the tech giant.
-Google has faced multiple such investigations in recent years, especially in the European Union, which has fined the company more than $9 billion for violating competition laws.
+The documents seek to help lawmakers determine whether Amazon, Apple, Facebook and Google engaged in anti-competitive tactics to become leaders in search, advertising, e-commerce and other digital markets, such as by gobbling up or squashing rivals, and the extent to which their leaders participated in, or had been personally aware of, any wrongdoing.

-The bipartisan requests arrive from the House Judiciary Committee’s top antitrust panel, led by Chairman David Cicilline (D-R.I.) and James Sensenbrenner (R-Wis.).
-They are not official legal demands, though the panel does have key powers to compel Apple, Amazon, Facebook and Google to turn over records or appear at hearings if necessary.
+Lawmakers’ letters are not official legal demands, though the panel does have key powers to compel the four tech giants to turn over records or appear at hearings if necessary.
 (Amazon founder Jeff Bezos owns The Washington Post.)

 “The open Internet has delivered enormous benefits to Americans, including a surge of economic opportunity, massive investment, and new pathways for education online,” Rep. Jerry Nadler (D-N.Y.), the chairman of the full Judiciary Committee, said in a statement.
 “But there is growing evidence that a handful of corporations have come to capture an outsized share of online commerce and communications."